-Welcome to our new monthly feature, Homeschool Moms on a Mission!
+Welcome to Homeschool Moms on a Mission!
 We believe that ALL moms have a unique mission to serve the family that God has blessed them with, raising their children diligently with God’s wisdom and love.
 Homeschooling moms are also on a mission to be primary educators for their children.
 In this feature, we will share testimonies from mission-minded homeschool moms who have a passion to fulfill God’s great commission with and through their family — at home and around the world!

 This month’s Homeschool Mom on a Mission is Nina Taylor.
 I have recently become acquainted the Taylors at our new church, Sapulpa Bible Church, and they really inspire me.
 The Taylors are homeschooling six children, and they chose to move their family to Oklahoma from California in large part because of the homeschooling freedom here.
 (See my previous post about Homeschooling Freedom in Oklahoma.)

 The Taylors also have a heart for adoption: They have already adopted two children and would like to adopt more.
 Oklahoma will allow large family adoptions, which were not allowed where they lived in California.
 I asked Nina Taylor if she would share her family’s vision with me and explain how that vision has directed them — including where they wanted to live to raise their family.

 I heard that your family made the decision to move to Oklahoma from California in large part because of the homeschool freedom that we have here.
 Can you tell me a little more about how you made that decision?
 Did your husband have a good job lined up here?
 Do you have family here or did you know people here?